Da'Sean Butler: Sophomore season

 After the 2007 NIT Championship win, Mountaineers head coach John Beilein announced he would be leaving West Virginia University to take the head coaching position at the University of Michigan.
-Soon after, former head coach of Kansas State's basketball team and former West Virginia alumnus, Bob Huggins announced he accepted an offer to coach at West Virginia.
+Soon after, former head coach of Kansas State's basketball team and West Virginia alumnus Bob Huggins announced he accepted an offer to coach at West Virginia.

 In the season-opening exhibition game against Mountain State, Butler earned his first career start as the Mountaineers won 88–65.
 Butler scored 16 points and added 8 rebounds and three assists as he and fellow guard Darris Nichols both went into double-digits in points.
 In the season-opener against Arkansas-Monticello, Butler scored 14 points while also grabbing a season-high 9 rebounds.
 In the 72–74 loss to Tennessee, Butler happened to score 16 points and grab 7 rebounds, while he scored 13 in the victories over New Mexico State and Auburn.
 Butler scored a season-high 18 points against Duquesne, while also grabbing 8 rebounds.
 He then scored 14 points against Maryland County, grabbing 9 rebounds, and Radford University, and then scored 10 against Canisius.

 In the 88–82 loss to Oklahoma, Butler scored 15 points and grabbed 5 rebounds.
 In the loss to Notre Dame, Butler only scored 8 points but did grab 5 rebounds.
 Then in the victory over Marquette, Butler scored 13 points with 5 rebounds, but in the loss to Louisville he only scored 8 again.
 In the victory over Syracuse, Butler grabbed 6 rebounds to go along with his 13 points.
 Butler was key in the St. John's victory with 19 points and 9 rebounds.
 Butler recorded his first double-double of the season in the loss to USF, with 15 points and 12 rebounds.
 In the 66–64 victory over Marshall, Butler scored 18 points – including the game-winning shot in the lane with 6 seconds left.